aza32nav/rename-my-files/README.md

 # Improvements
 + Apply an Async-Await approach.
-+ Make more generic to cover more file name formats and extensions(with more option or with custom regexes).
++ Make more generic to cover more file name formats and extensions(with more options or with custom regex).
++ Add more cli options like man page and documentation.